otagobioinformaticsspringschool/intro-git/docs/2_summary_setup.md

 !!! clipboard-list "Lesson Objectives"

+    - Create a github account
     - Configure `git` the first time it is used on a computer.
     - Understand the meaning of the `--global` configuration flag.

+## Create a Github account

+Before we get started with Git we're going to create an account on Github

+Head over to https://github.com and create a free account if you don't already have one.
+Once you have an account we can configure Git on your machine.

+## Configuring Git

 When we use Git on a new computer for the first time, we need to configure a few things.
 Below are a few examples